Valentín Pimentel

-Valentín Enrique Pimentel Armuelles (born 30 May 1991) is a Panamanian footballer who plays for Herrera and the Panama national football team.
+Valentín Enrique Pimentel Armuelles (born 30 May 1991) is a Panamanian footballer who plays for San Francisco and the Panama national football team.

 Club career

 Born in Santa Ana, Pimentel played for the Chepo youth team and for second division teams Vista Alegre and SUNTRACS before joining Plaza Amador.

 International career

 He made his debut for Panama in a June 2015 friendly match against Ecuador and he was called up to the Panama team for the 2015 CONCACAF Gold Cup; he played in Panama's opening game.

 In May 2018 he was named in Panama's 23-man squad for the 2018 FIFA World Cup in Russia.

 Personal life

 Pimentel studies at Panama University to earn a degree in shipping company management.
 He has a son with his wife Maria Fernanda Carrillo.